 Critical business issues are being automated and solved by AI.
 Companies are extracting more value than ever before from the data they collect.
 And these trends look set to continue.
 But AI is still struggling to help business leaders in industries like finance, transportation and healthcare make better decisions in the complex systems they operate in.

-Andrew Ng — one of the leading figures in the world of AI and Machine Learning — explains how the leading companies in the AI space are committing huge amounts of resource to generate the data they need to train their intelligence on.
+Andrew Ng — one of the leading figures in the world of AI and Machine Learning — explains how the leading companies in the AI space are committing huge amounts of resources to generate the data on which they need to train their intelligence.
 Uber, Google and Tesla, for example, are spending billions of dollars covering millions of kilometres in their self-driving cars to perfect the algorithms that drive them.